polowis/blog/_posts/2020-04-28-about-javascript.md

 null == undefined
 // output: true
 ```
 Why true?
-It's the way how JavaScript works?
+It's the way how JavaScript works.

 ##### How to not get these silly errors?